 tcping.exe - ping over a tcp connection

-tcping.exe is a small console application that operates similarly to 'ping', however it works over a tcp port.
+tcping.exe is a console application that operates similarly to 'ping', however it works over a tcp port.
 Not a terribly interesting concept, but I had trouble finding a windows utility to do this that I was happy with.
-There are now several different implementions of this floating around, written independently by different people.
+There are many different implementions of this floating around, written independently by different people.
 There are many like it, but this one is mine.

 Update: tcping now also speaks http.
 If the '-h' flag is used, tcping will connect and attempt to download the given url over http in addition to opening the port.
 (Note: doesn't parse www.example.org:8080/document.html format.
 Use "tcping -h www.example.org/document.html 8080" instead.)

 I have a tcp traceroute now too.
 (May 2014)

 C:\ tcping www.elifulkerson.com Probing 188.8.131.52:80/tcp - Port is open - time=25.739ms Probing 184.108.40.206:80/tcp - Port is open - time=21.842ms Probing 220.127.116.11:80/tcp - Port is open - time=27.701ms Probing 18.104.22.168:80/tcp - Port is open - time=27.489ms Ping statistics for 22.214.171.124:80 4 probes sent.
 4 successful, 0 failed.
 Approximate trip times in milli-seconds: Minimum = 21.842ms, Maximum = 27.701ms, Average = 25.693ms